mxstbr/mxstbr.com/pages/blog/2016/12/productivity-trick.md

----
-published: true
-hidden: false
+export const frontmatter = {
+  "published": true,
+  "hidden": false,
-title: My one weird trick to be more productive
+  "title": "My one weird trick to be more productive", "tags": "productivity hack",
-tags: productivity hack
-custom_excerpt: Sometimes, I have unproductive days, doing nothing except watching videos all day long.
-During a particularly bad week, I noticed a tiny thing that helps me stay on track.
+  "custom_excerpt": "Sometimes, I have unproductive days, doing nothing except watching videos all day long.
+During a particularly bad week, I noticed a tiny thing that helps me stay on track."
----
+};

 Sometimes, I have unproductive days, doing nothing except watching videos all day long.
 (My girlfriend can attest to that...)
 After one of those I always feel horrible for procrastinating and not getting anything done.